 Milan is Very Safe

 All solo travelers want to know about safety, and I have some good news to share with you.
 All in all, I felt very relaxed and safe in Milan compared to some other big European cities.
+Italy is safe for solo travel, but Milan felt super safe.

 Even near Milan’s Central Station, I wasn’t hassled for money nor was I the victim of any potential scams.
 Except for a few minor hoots and whistles from cars, no one bothered me as a woman traveling alone either.